History of San Jose, California: 20th century

 In 1909, Dr. Charles Herrold began experimental radio broadcasts in downtown San Jose.
 His station was commercially licensed in 1921 as KQW, then moved to San Francisco, where it became KCBS in 1949.

 The 1933 kidnapping and murder of Brooke Hart resulted in mob violence in San Jose.
 About 10,000 residents (approximately 1/6 of the city's population at the time) stormed the jail and lynched the two men who had confessed to the killing.
 The case drew international attention to San Jose, for the kidnapping, lynching, and for the praise that Governor, James Rolph directed to those who participated.
 It is also notable as the last public lynching in California's history.

 During World War II, San Jose experienced racial tension in neighborhoods where large populations of African Americans, Mexican Americans and Japanese Americans lived on the city's western and eastern edges.
 Most of the Japanese community were removed and interned in war detention camps in the course of the war.
 Anti-Mexican violence based on the earlier Zoot Suit Riots in Los Angeles took place in the summer of 1943 in San Jose.
 Large numbers of black people from the Southern states moved to San Jose to work in the city's growing wartime manufacturing industry, during the Second Great Migration.

 San Jose was a conservative Republican bastion until the 1980s, when a political shift away from the more conservative agricultural heritage still shared by most of rural California to a more urban outlook, mirroring the voting patterns of the more densely populated urban centers of such formerly agricultural communities such as Los Angeles.
 San Jose now has a Democratic majority in party registration.

 21st century

 On May 26, 2021, a mass shooting occurred at a Santa Clara Valley Transportation Authority (VTA) train yard in San Jose.
 Ten people were killed, including the gunman, identified as a VTA employee.

+San Jose recovered much more quickly from the COVID-19 pandemic than the cities of San Francisco and Oakland to the north.
+San Jose mayor Matt Mahan joked that one day the San Francisco Bay Area might be renamed the "San Jose Bay Area", after its largest and most prosperous city.